T. Laude 05 November 2003

 The low electric conductivity of h-BN makes difficult using it as an electrode in an arc discharge method.
 But several alternatives have been found:

-Arc discharge on a ZrB2 electrode in N2 [4.2.4] This method is a variant of the previous method, using Zr instead of Hf.
-Tubes are in the order of 100 nm and mixed with Zr particles.
+Arc discharge on a HfB2 electrode in N2 [4.2.2] This was the first report of BN SWNT.
+(Doubtful because characterisation was weak.)
+Tubes are in the order of 700 nm, and mixed with Hf particles.
+Quantity produced is not known.

 2.4.4 Other methods